truenas/documentation/content/Solutions/Integrations/VMware/vCenterPlugin.md

   * HTTPS that was disabled in 3.3.0 due to MANIFEST errors, has been re-enabled.
   * Fixed deployment script logging.

-  Please note that deploying the TrueNAS vCenter Plugin requires TrueNAS host systems with version **11.3 or later** installed and **vCenter 6.7-U3 or earlier** deployed.
+  Please note that deploying this version of the TrueNAS vCenter Plugin requires TrueNAS host systems with version **11.3 or later** installed and **vCenter 6.7-U3 or earlier** deployed.

   ### New Feature